18F/health-tracking-course/collections/_pages/agile.md

 ## Agile Principles and 18F Practices

-If you prefer reading, you can hit {% link agileprinciples %}, a guide developed by 18F staff.
+If you prefer reading, you can hit {% include link id="agileprinciples" %}, a guide developed by 18F staff.
 The presentation by Alan and Alan draws directly from this guide, so don't be surprised if they seem like the same content.

 ### Giving Back